-Most participants sleep in the dormitory style sleeping rooms in the brick "old main" building on campus.
-However there are hotel options in the area for those who cannot walk the stairs to sleeping rooms.
-Expenses for optional sleeping rooms are in addition to the cost registration.
+Most participants sleep in the dormitory-style sleeping rooms in the brick "old main" building on campus.
+However, there are hotel options in the area for those who cannot walk the stairs to sleeping rooms.
+Expenses for hotel rooms are in addition to the cost registration.
 Housing in the folk school dormitories is limited, on a first come basis, but is included in the cost of registration.

 ~Is the campus handicap accessible?

 Most of the campus is accessible with ramps.
-However the second and third floor Folk School dormitory sleeping rooms are only accessible by stairs.
-People sleeping on-site will use stairs and shared bathrooms.
+However, the second and third floor Folk School dormitory sleeping rooms are only accessible by stairs.
+People sleeping on-site should expect to use stairs to access their rooms and to share communal bathrooms located on each floor.
 A six-room facility with handicapped housing is available with priority to people with limited mobility.
 The cost to rent the Danebod Lodge accessible housing will be added to the tuition to attend the Folk Meeting.
-The six rooms in the Danebod Lodge accessible housing are two-person rooms with two twin beds in each room, private bath and air conditioning.
+The six rooms in the Danebod Lodge accessible housing are two-person rooms with two twin beds in each room, private bath, and air conditioning.
 Contact the church office for availability: 507-247-3000 or our registrar at 507-530-2552.

 The number at the local Tyler Motel is 507-247-3211.